HornetStinger93/MKDWN_CHALLENGE/README.md

 # This is my markdown challenge page.
 ## Overall what I am ~~putting here~~ is ~~mainly doesn't really matter~~ too much.
 ### Idea:
   What I plan to put here is just a bunch of random stuff on my computer out of context.
 I really don't have anything concrete I'd like ot share so I'll just post whatever.
+There is a *"hidden"* markdown page.
+You can see it in the documents list and you could easily find it just by looking through the code of these pages, but **good luck**!

 <img src="https://i.kym-cdn.com/entries/icons/facebook/000/024/785/Screen_Shot_2017-11-30_at_1.12.37_PM.jpg" alt="iwantmybird" width="300"/>